yuan-116/Lucayuan.io/README.md

 ---

-### 📂 Project 2: USDA Nutritional Data Warehouse – Uncovering Trends in U.S. Food
+### 📂 Project 2: USDA Nutritional Data Warehouse – Uncovering Trends in U.S. Food | SQL, Power BI

 - Migrated and cleaned over 100,000 food records from Microsoft Access to SQL Server using SSMA, ensuring data quality and consistency.
 - Constructed a Bus Matrix to define analytical business processes and shared dimensions, then designed a star schema to support efficient querying.